SampleEnvironment/SECoP/protocol/specification/descriptive.rst

     * A module with visibility "---" is meant not to be shown in a user interface, but might still be used by the client interface internally.

-    .. note:: The access is NOT controlled on the SECnode side!
+    .. note:: The access is NOT controlled on the SEC node side!
 The visibility property is just a hint to the UI (client) what should be exposed to (or better hidden from) the users having different levels of expertise.
               The UI (client) should implement the different access levels.